iTwin/itwinjs-core/docs/learning/ui/abstract/Item.md

 # Item

-The [Item]($appui-abstract:Item) classes and interfaces are used when working with items in a Toolbar, Widget, Backstage or Context Menu.
+The [AbstractItemProps]($appui-abstract:AbstractItemProps) classes and interfaces are used when working with items in a Toolbar, Widget, Backstage or Context Menu.

 ## ConditionalBooleanValue